zgushonka/ac_scripts/README.md

 Scripts for AssettoCorsa mods.

-Here You going to find some scripts I use for AssettoCorsa mods.
+Here You going to find some scripts for AssettoCorsa mods.

 LUA:
 * Cruise Control